-Discussion in 'Other Health News and Research' started by Andy, Jan 14, 2018.
+Discussion in 'Research methodology news and research' started by Andy, Jan 14, 2018.

 I have been saying this for a while now.
 The scientific method is good.
 The institutions and people in control of it are very fallible.